 During weekly GPRA Team Meetings, we will review the next week's schedule.
 Please try to enter your schedule for at least a month in advance.
-Your work hours should always be recorded as "free."
-Please see the example to the right:
+When entering your schedule, note that the color "grape" is used as our default and thus that color should not be used for your own schedule.
+You will also want to indicate in the location field if you are working from home or the office on that day.
+Last, your work hours should always be recorded as "free."
+Please see the example above.